How to Choose the Best Pressure Relief Mattress

 Best: Low Air Loss Mattress Alternative by United Mattress

-People who are bedridden, unable to change positions, or are unconscious or otherwise unable to sense pain are at risk of pressure sores, which can cause serious and maybe even life-threatening infections.
+Bedridden patients who are unable to change positions, or who are unconscious or otherwise unable to sense pain are at risk of pressure sores.
+These sores can cause serious and maybe even life-threatening infections.
 Pressure relief mattresses change the areas that are under constant pressure from being immobile or bedridden.

 Best: UltraAir Alternating Pressure Mattress for Pressure Ulcer Prevention